Conveyancing Fees in Australia 2026: What You Should Pay in Every State

 Is a conveyancer or solicitor cheaper?

-A conveyancer is usually cheaper, typically $800 to $1,500 versus $1,500 to $3,000+ for a solicitor doing the same standard transfer.
-For a clean first home purchase the conveyancer is the better-value choice.
-The exception is Queensland and the ACT, where a solicitor is the only legal option, so there's no cheaper alternative.
+A conveyancer is usually cheaper, typically $800 to $1,500 versus $1,500 to $3,000+ for a solicitor doing the same standard transfer outside Queensland.
+For a clean first home purchase the conveyancer is the better-value choice wherever you have one.
+Queensland and the ACT are solicitor-only, but that doesn't automatically mean expensive: Queensland's fixed-fee property solicitors publish purchase fees from $885 to $1,400, below a typical Sydney or Melbourne quote.

 Can I do my own conveyancing in Australia?